cass-kul/cass-kul.github.io/_exercises/os.md

 | 10-15 | *Reserved for future standard use*  |
 | >= 16 | *Reserved for platform use*         |

 **Exceptions** are usually raised when something goes wrong in a faulty program.
 The execution of the program has to be halted and the error has to be resolved if possible.
 Exceptions have to be handled *immediately*.
-This is different from interrupt; an OS will handle an interrupt *as soon as possible*.
-Exception are not only raised when something goes wrong; the `ecall` in RARS is a special kind of exception (see code 8-9 in following table) to handle system calls.
+This is different from an interrupt; an OS will handle an interrupt *as soon as possible*.
+Exceptions are not only raised when something goes wrong; the `ecall` in RARS is a special kind of exception (see code 8-9 in following table) to handle system calls.

 | Code  | Description                        |
 |-------|------------------------------------|